Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

 ## Advantage

-Vehicle Monitor API shares certain overlapping use cases with TransModeler COM-based API, i.e., ```IVehicleEvent``` and ```ITsmVehicle``` COM interface.
-While COM interface is more flexible in accomodating different programming languages,  Vehicle Monitor native C++ API provides the following advantages:
+Vehicle Monitor API shares certain overlapping use cases with TransModeler COM-based API, e.g., ```IVehicleEvent``` and ```ITsmVehicle``` COM interface.
+While COM interface is more flexible in accomodating a wide range of programming languages,  Vehicle Monitor native C++ API has the following benefits:
-- Best performance powered by native C++;
+- Provide the best performance needed for performance-critical applications;
-- An efficient call-back mechnism which covers a comprehensive set of vehicle-related events;
+- Feature an efficient call-back mechnism covering a comprehensive set of vehicle-related events;
-- Importantly, Vehicle Monitor C++ API takes full advantage of TransModeller's powerful multi-threaded parallel compuation.
+- Multi-threaded callbacks taking full advantage of TransModeller's powerful parallel compuation.

 ## Usage